mosaicnetworks/evm-lite/demo/README.md

 # DEMO

-Here we provide a few scripts to demonstrate how to interract with a testnet of 4 evm-lite nodes using Babble consensus.
+Here we provide a few scripts to demonstrate how to interact with a testnet of 4 evm-lite nodes using Babble consensus.

 To start the testnet, execute the deploy commands from the `deploy/` directory: